ozansener/active_adaptation/README.md

 ## Results
 50,55,62,68,70,73,76,78,79,81

+## Way to sample active datapoints
+- get the top 5000 expected loss make it 1 rest 0
+- combine with gamma = 0.01 or 0.02

 # TODO
 - <del> Figure out what's happening if there is dropout </del>
 - Write the testing code for arbitrary models
 - Test everything on the spreadsheat and look at the result